- UC Santa Cruz

 Prof. Limbrick’s first book, Making Settler Cinemas, studies the material and cultural relations of cinema and settler coloniality in the three sites of his title, all of which are embedded in British imperial history and marked by their own distinctive settler colonial politics.
 His book reveals the ways in which the modes of film production, distribution, reception, and representation in and between those settler societies construct a transnational politics of settler-indigenous encounter.
 But his book also reveals the possibilities for resisting and reconfiguring those colonial histories through the ongoing work of film archives, indigenous exhibition and guardianship, and even in the labor of film history itself.

 Prof. Limbrick’s recent work is on Arab film and video and extends his interest in cinema in colonial and postcolonial environments.
-He has published two essays on the Palestinian filmmaker Kamal Aljafari, and is working on a book-length project about the Moroccan director Moumen Smihi, a central figure in the New Arab Cinema that took hold in the Maghreb (Northern Africa) in the early 1970s (an essay from this project has been published in a special issue of the journal Third Text.)
-He is also teaching and doing research on experimental film and video from North Africa, Syria, and Lebanon, and has curated programs of some of this work for public screening.
+He is working on a book-length project about the Moroccan director Moumen Smihi, a central figure in the New Arab Cinema that took hold in the Maghreb (Northern Africa) in the early 1970s (an essay from this project has been published in a special issue of the journal Third Text.)
+As part of this project, he has curated a retrospective of Smihi's work which has shown at the Pacific Film Archive, Berkeley; the Block Cinema, Chicago, and the Tate Modern (UK).
+With Omnia El-Shakry, he organized the symposium Unfixed Itineraries: Film and Visual Culture from Arab Worlds at UCSC in 2013.
+He has published two essays on the Palestinian filmmaker Kamal Aljafari, and continues to research on experimental film and video from North Africa, Syria, and Lebanon.

-A related aspect of his research is the relationship between discourses of colonialism, globalization, and sexuality, especially the ways in which queer or non-normative constructions of gender and sexuality in transnational cinemas are legible or not within Anglo-American discourses of identity politics.
+A related aspect of his research is the relationship between discourses of colonialism, globalization, and sexuality, especially queer or non-normative constructions of gender and sexuality in transnational cinemas.

 Making Settler Cinemas: Film and Colonial Encounters in the United States, Australia, and New Zealand (New York and London: Palgrave Macmillan 2010)